La Trobe University

 If you have qualifications from countries where English is not the standard language of instruction, you must provide evidence of English language proficiency.

 Aboriginal and Torres Strait Islander people are welcome to contact Indigenous Student Services for advice about courses, application procedures, scholarships and other aspects of studying at La Trobe University.
-Launched in 2017, I-Aspire is a leadership program connecting young Indigenous students from Years 9–12 who are passionate about making a difference in their community.
+Our Indigenous Student Services Centres provide a wide range of support, which includes academic advice, free tuition, mentoring, referral services, and cultural and social events.

 La Trobe University Indigenous strategy and education